 Flexibility is the top perceived benefit of online shopping (Dynata)

-Not being able to touch or see products is the top perceived drawback of online shopping (Dynata)
+Not having the ability to touch or see products is the top perceived drawback of online shopping (Dynata)

 When asked what they consider to be the top drawbacks of online shopping, 46% of consumers mentioned not being about to feel products in person.
 Similarly, 45% said they can’t be sure of a product’s quality when they shop online.
 Finally, 34% said returns being complicated was a top drawback.

-Faster delivery times is the most common thing people would change about their online shopping experience (Wunderman Thompson)
+Faster delivery times are the most common thing people would change about their online shopping experience (Wunderman Thompson)